of The International Society for the Study and Prevention of Perinatal and Infant Death (ISPID, Inc.) - A New York Non-Profit Corporation

 - For a natural person by death, for a legal entity by loss of legal capacity, for an association by dissolution.

-- By deletion from the members list due to a decision of the Board if the member is in arrears for dues at least two (2) years.
-Cash deposits and contributions in kind shall not be returned to members if members leave the Society or if the Society is dissolved.
+- By deletion from the members list due to a decision of the Board if the member is in arrears for dues at least three (3) months.
+Cash deposits and contributions in kind shall not be returned to members if members leave the Corporation or if the Corporation is dissolved.

 Section 10.4: Ratification